SWDKaushal/DEI-Analysis/README.md

 Indigenous and People of Color.
 Again I used the Kruskal-Wallis test for this scenario.
-Note: There is not enough data for Black people in the provided dataset, therefore I decided to not include them in the test for more accurate results.
+Note: There is not enough data for Black people in the provided dataset, therefore I decided to not include them in the test for a more accurate results.
-In many instances the p-value less than 0.05 suggests a significant difference between the groups.
+In many instances, the p-value less than 0.05 suggests a significant difference between the groups.
 The smaller the p-value, the stronger the evidence that we should reject the null hypothesis.
 - "COMPANY as an organization values diversity": p = 0.00496